1992 Czechoslovak presidential election

-The 1992 Czechoslovak presidential election was held from July to October 1992, but parliament failed to elect a new President, foreshadowing the breakup of Czechoslovakia.
-The incumbent president Václav Havel participated in the first ballot held on 3 July 1992.
-He ran unopposed but didn't receive enough votes from Slovak MPs to be re-elected.
+The 1992 Czechoslovak presidential election was held from July to October 1992, but parliament failed to elect a new president, foreshadowing the breakup of Czechoslovakia.
+Incumbent President Václav Havel participated in the first ballot held on 3 July 1992.
+He ran unopposed but failed to receive enough votes from Slovak MPs to be re-elected.
 Havel resigned on 17 July due to his failure.